Metompkin Island

+Metompkin Island (sometimes pluralized, Metompkin Islands, and sometimes Metomkin) is a barrier island off the east coast of Virginia in the United States.
+It is located in Accomack County.
+Metompkin Island is highly-migratory, meaning that it is moving over time due to erosion and deposition effects.
+Because of this movement, the island has at times been one landmass and at others two larger islands with numerous small islets surrounding them.

 A proposed United States Navy seaplane tender, USS Metomkin (AVP-47), was to have been named for Metomkin Island, but the ship was cancelled in 1943 before construction could begin.
 However, a U.S. Navy cargo ship, USS Metomkin (AG-136), in commission from 1947 to 1951, did carry the island's name.